FamilyMeans Therapist Bios

 MARTA WILSON, MA, LMFT (She/Her)

-School Based Clinical Supervisor
+School-Based Clinical Supervisor

 Marta is a Licensed Marriage and Family Therapist with 20+ years of experience working with individuals, couples and groups.
 Drawing from a diverse array of educational, career and life experience, Marta uses a blend of Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy, psychodynamic therapy and mind-body approaches to support individuals in a whole-person, strength-based way, combining insight with action.
 She has expertise treating Eating Disorders, anxiety and mood disorders, relationship and family issues, and personality disorders at outpatient and higher levels of care.